The family flies, which for the most part consist of very small flies, I

 have put on a separate page.
 It's an alfabetical sequence.
 I have used the scientific (Latin) name

-Miner flies (Agromyzidae) Miner flies.
+Miner flies.
 The larvae mainly mine leaves and stems of herbaceous plants.
 But they can also occur in roots and seeds.
-A

 The larva of Agromyza ferruginosa mines on plantsof the borage family (Boraginaceae) like